piyush-poddar/Smart-Scheduler-AI-Agent/README.md

 - Supports complex time requests like:
   - "day after tomorrow at 1 PM"
   - "evening on Tuesday"
+- Schedules the meeting on the desired date, time and slot.

 ### 🗣️ Voice Output (TTS)
-- Uses Google Text-to-Speech (TTS) for human-like responses
+- Uses Eleven Labs Text-to-Speech (TTS) for human-like responses
 - Natural turn-taking: plays response, then resumes listening

 ### ♻️ Stateful & Dynamic